samh4cks/samh4cks.github.io/_posts/2024-12-01-sightless-hackthebox.md

 ## Scanning Network

-I started with a Nmap scan and found ports 21, 22, and 80, corresponding to ProFTPD Server, OpenSSH and Nginx 1.18.0.
-Let's review the Nmap result.
+I began by performing an Nmap scan, which revealed open ports 21, 22, and 80, corresponding to ProFTPD Server, OpenSSH, and Nginx 1.18.0.
+Here are the results from the Nmap scan:

 ```bash
 nmap -sC -sV -A -T4 -Pn 10.10.11.32 -oN scan/normal.scan